Autism Spectrum Disorder Assessment in Children

 In people with autism, the brain does not develop the same way it does in most people.
 Autism is not a mental health problem or an intellectual disability, although some people with autism will also have those problems.

-The Signs of Autism in Adults
+The Signs of Autism in Children

 The signs associated with autism fall into two broad areas: